 Place your pets bed, leash, and bowls in your new home the same way they are in your old home.
 This will make the whole thing look just the way they were in your previous home and they can feel more at home.

 Get them acquainted to the new home

-When you get to your new home, take the time to help your dog get acquainted to the new home by taking them around for a leash walk outside and inside so that they can get to know the environment, know what it smells like and that way they can feel safer and secured.
+When you get to your new home, take the time to help your dog get acquainted with the new home by taking them around for a leash walk outside and inside so that they can get to know the environment, know what it smells like, and that way they can feel safer and secured.